Updated March 14, 2023

 - Dashboards and BI – Predefined dashboards with slice-and-dice capability for higher-level stakeholders.

 - Data engineering – Making sure hot and cold data is always accessible.
 Covers data backup, security, and disaster recovery.

-- Deployment in production mode – Migrate system into production with industry-standard practices.
+- Deployment in production mode – Migrate the system into production with industry-standard practices.

 - Automated decisions – This includes running business logic on top of data, or a complex mathematical model trained using any ML algorithm.

-Machine Learning modeling starts with the data that exist and typical components are as follows :
+Machine Learning modeling starts with the data that exists, and typical components are as follows :

 - Understand the problem – Make sure an efficient way to solve the problem is ML.
 Note that not all problems are solvable using ML.

 - Explore Data – To get an intuition of features to be used in the ML model.
 This might need more than one iteration.
 Data visualization plays a critical role here.

 - Prepare data – This is an important stage with a high impact on the accuracy of the ML model.
-Does it deal data issue like what to do with missing data for a feature?
+Does it deal with data issues like what to do with missing data for a feature?
 Replace with a dummy value like zero, or the mean of other values or drop the feature from the model.
 Scaling features, which make sure the values of all features are in the same range, is critical for many ML models.
 A lot of other techniques, like polynomial feature generation, is also used here to derive new features.

 - Select a model and train – The model is selected based on a type of problem ( Prediction or classification, etc. ) and type of feature set ( some algorithms work with a small number of instances with a large number of features and some others in other cases).

 - Performance Measure – In Data Science, performance measures are not standardized, it will change case by case.
 Typically it will be an indication of Data Timeliness, Data Quality, Querying Capability, Concurrency limits in data access, Interactive visualization capability, etc.